igorrozzu/coordinates-resolver/README.md

 # Coordinates resolver

-This project is aimed to evaluate OOP and overall code design skills.

 ## How the API works
 API handles request on http://localhost/coordinates with the following params:
 * country_code (required, string)